-- 453 Financial resources are necessary to support the professional development of school board - 454 members to attend appropriate workshops, seminars, conferences and local board development - activities to enable board members to be effective public officials and policymakers.

-• Supports the authority of public school districts to create a service fund in which it sets aside a sum each year from its general fund.
+- Financial resources are necessary to support the professional development of school board members to attend appropriate workshops, seminars, conferences and local board development activities to enable board members to be effective public officials and policymakers. - 417 - 418 OSBA supports legislation that - Supports the authority of public school districts to create a service fund in which it sets aside a sum each year from its general fund.

-State Board of Education

-The State Board of Education has a constitutional and statutory obligation to set forth the needs of public education in its budget and policy recommendations to the governor and members of the General Assembly.
+- State Board of Education - The State Board of Education has a constitutional and statutory obligation to set forth the needs of public education in its budget and policy recommendations to the governor and members of the General Assembly.
 OSBA supports a State Board of Education composed entirely of elected members.

-- Provides for an elected State Board of Education. - Provides for a reduction in the number of appointed board members. - Provides for the regulation of education standards by an elected State Board of Education. - Provides no appointed board members.
+- 428 OSBA supports legislation that - Provides for an elected State Board of Education. - Provides for a reduction in the number of appointed board members. - Provides for the regulation of education standards by an elected State Board of Education. - Provides no appointed board members.

-• Attempts to remove regulatory control of educational standards from the State Board of Education as it fulfills its statutory responsibilities, including, but not limited to, the creation of a professional practice board.
+- 434 OSBA opposes legislation that - Attempts to remove regulatory control of educational standards from the State Board of Education as it fulfills its statutory responsibilities, including, but not limited to, the creation of a professional practice board.

-Vouchers

-Although OSBA supports educational options within the public school system as determined by locally elected boards of education, granting state-funded vouchers to students to attend nonpublic schools reduces the level of funding available to support and improve the public school system.
+- Vouchers - Although OSBA supports educational options within the public school system as determined by locally elected boards of education, granting state-funded vouchers to students to attend nonpublic schools reduces the level of funding available to support and improve the public school system.

-- Requires that schools accepting voucher students be held to the same standards and accountability requirements as public schools. - Requires that schools accepting voucher students be held to the same performance reporting requirements as public schools.
+- OSBA supports legislation that - Requires that schools accepting voucher students be held to the same standards and accountability requirements as public schools. - Requires that schools accepting voucher students be held to the same performance reporting requirements as public schools.

-- Uses public funds to expand voucher programs in nonpublic schools. - Expands vouchers, scholarships, tuition tax credits and similar programs at either the state or federal levels.
+- 451 OSBA opposes legislation that - Uses public funds to expand voucher programs in nonpublic schools. - Expands vouchers, scholarships, tuition tax credits and similar programs at either the state or federal levels.

-Finance
+456 Finance

 Stable and adequate funding is essential to a sound educational system.
 OSBA supports the creation and establishment of an adequate and equitable funding system for Ohio public schools.

 The association believes that this is a constitutional responsibility of the General Assembly, with oversight from the courts.
 The association pledges to work with the governor and members of the General Assembly to create such a funding system.